-Milestone Summary Key Milestone Milestone Due Date Milestone Status Change from last quarter Owner Comments Review most recent powered haulage fatality/injury data to identify root causes 12/31/2019 Completed Completed Enforcement, Educational Policy and Development (EPD) and Program Evaluation and Information Resources (PEIR) MSHA completed its review on 12/31/2019. ssue proposed rule with the potential to require mine operators to develop a safety program for mobile equipment at surface mines and surface areas of underground mines 7/31/2020 Behind Schedule Behind Schedule Office of Standards, Regulations, and Variances The date has been moved to December 2020 because MSHA is working on several priorities simultaneously.
-Update Rollout Plan to address new corrective actions for the root causes 7/31/2020 On track N/A Enforcement, EPD and PEIR, and Technical Support N/A Begin implementing Rollout Plan 7/31/2020 On track N/A Enforcement, EPD and PEIR N/A Complete Rollout Plan implementation 9/30/2020 On track N/A Enforcement, EPD and PEIR N/A Evaluate effectiveness of Powered Haulage Accident Reduction Initiative and make changes as needed 9/30/2021 On track N/A Enforcement, EPD and PEIR MSHA will first report the annual result at the end of FY 2020.
+Milestone Summary Key Milestone Milestone Due Date Milestone Status Change from last quarter Owner Comments Review most recent powered haulage fatality/injury data to identify root causes 12/31/2019 Completed N/A Enforcement, Educational Policy and Development (EPD) and Program Evaluation and Information Resources (PEIR) MSHA completed its review on 12/31/2019.
+Issue proposed rule with the potential to require mine operators to develop a safety program for mobile equipment at surface mines and surface areas of underground mines 7/31/2020 Behind Schedule N/A Regulations, and The date has been moved to December 2020 because MSHA is working on several priorities simultaneously.
+Update Rollout Plan to address new corrective actions for the root causes 7/31/2020 Completed N/A Enforcement, EPD and PEIR, and Technical Support N/A Begin implementing Rollout Plan 7/31/2020 Completed N/A Enforcement, EPD and PEIR N/A Complete Rollout Plan implementation 9/30/2020 Completed N/A Enforcement, EPD and PEIR N/A Evaluate effectiveness of Powered Haulage Accident Reduction Initiative and make changes as needed 9/30/2021 On track N/A Enforcement, EPD and PEIR MSHA will first report the annual result at the end of FY 2020.